 This road connects Muttrin and another village.
 It is typical for the area.

 Linden tree in Muttrin

 The linden was called the Schifferlinde (mariners’ linden tree).
-According to the von Zitzewitz chronicle, a member of the family lit a glowing fire next to the tree on stormy and dark nights.
+According to the von Zitzewitz family chronicle, on dark and stormy nights, members of the family would light a bonfire next to the tree so that it served as a beacon that could be seen from afar by sailors navigating the rocky waves of the Baltic.
 The fishermen rewarded him with salt and herrings.
-Although the linden tree was more than 40 kilometers from the Baltic Sea, it was marked on the nautical charts as a guide.
+The linden tree was eventually marked in the nautical charts as a guide.

 It is still standing even though about half of the branches were lost when the tree was hit by lightning during a storm in the 1980s.
 A delegation from the town of Stolp appears every year to inspect the tree and to measure its circumference.

 Muttrin linden tree in 1994, after lightning had struck

 The New Tower in Stolp (Slupsk), also known as the ‘Witches’ Tower’ [Hexenbastei] (Baszta Czarnownic in Polish), was built around 1325 and was formerly part of the town wall.
 In the 17th century, it was used as a prison, housing those accused of witchcraft.
 As many as eighteen women were murdered there, and some were burned at the stake.
 Today, the tower has become an art gallery.